 Employing the Limit Comparison Test to Analyze Series Convergence

 The Limit Comparison Test is a technique used to determine whether a series converges or diverges by comparing it to another series with known behavior.
 You examine the ratio of the terms of both series as the terms approach infinity.
 If the ratio approaches a positive, finite number, both series will behave the same in terms of convergence.
-This test is particularly helpful when it's difficult to directly analyze the series you're working with but can find a simpler, comparable series to help draw conclusions.
+This test is particularly helpful when it's difficult to directly analyze the series you're working with, but you can find a simpler, comparable series to help conclude.

 The Limit Comparison Test is a method for determining the convergence or divergence of a series by comparing it to another series with known behavior.
 Given two series \(\sum a_n\) and \(\sum b_n\), the test involves finding the limit of the ratio of their terms as \(n\) approaches infinity: \(L = \lim_{n \to \infty} \frac{a_n}{b_n}\)